mainmatter/playbook/project-procedure/consulting/README.md

 product team.
-They will integrate with the client's internal organizational structure like any internal employees for four days a week (since we reserve 1 day per week for our open source contributions), providing their knowledge and experience to the team and thus increasing the team's swiftness and output quality.
+They will integrate with the client's internal organizational structure like any internal employees for four days a week (since we reserve 1 day per week for our open source contributions), providing their knowledge and experience to the team and thus increasing the team's velocity and output quality.

 ### Regular on-site time

-Our consultants are spread across the world and we work with our clients remotely.
+Our consultants are distributed and we work with our clients remotely.
 Since Team Augmentation is driven by close collaboration between our consultants and the client's team, we recommend for our consultants to spend some time on-site with the client's team on a regular basis (a good interval being a few